 Neti pots have also become popular in recent years for prevention and treatment of sinusitis.
-Nasal irrigation with a saline solution through a neti pot involves:
+To do nasal irrigation with a saline solution through a Neti pot:

 Managing Sinusitis in Patients with Allergies

 Patients often have various combinations of allergies, sinusitis, and asthma.
 Treating each condition is important for improving them all.
-In addition to decongestants, pain relievers, and expectorants, other remedies are available for people who suffer from nonbacterial sinusitis during allergy season.
+In addition to decongestants, pain relievers, and expectorants, other remedies are available for people who have nonbacterial sinusitis during allergy season.

-Amoxicillin, a type of penicillin, used to be the main antibiotic used for sinusitis but it has become less effective.
-Amoxicillin-clavulanate (Augmentin, generic) has replaced amoxicillin as the antibiotic recommended for treating acute bacterial sinusitis in both children and adults.
+Amoxicillin, a type of penicillin, is the main antibiotic used for mild-to-moderate acute bacterial sinusitis, but due to bacterial resistance it has become less effective.
+Amoxicillin-clavulanate (Augmentin, generic) may be used as an alternative to amoxicillin for treating acute bacterial sinusitis in both children and adults, especially for patients with moderate-to-severe illness.
 It is a type of penicillin that works against a wide spectrum of bacteria.

 Patients who have a history of penicillin allergy cannot take amoxicillin-clavulanate:

-Other types of antibiotics, such as macrolides and trimethoprim-sulfamethoxaole, have also become ineffective for treating acute bacterial sinusitis and are no longer recommended.
+Other types of antibiotics, such as macrolides and trimethoprim-sulfamethoxazole, have also become ineffective for treating acute bacterial sinusitis and are no longer recommended.

 Side Effects.
-Side effects of antibiotics vary according to the specific drug and the patient’s individual response.
-Many patients experience few side effects, but they many include:
+Side effects of antibiotics vary according to the specific drug and the patient's individual response.
+Many patients experience few side effects, but they may include:

-Corticosteroids available in nasal spray form approved for treating nasal allergy symptoms include:
+Corticosteroids that are available in nasal spray form and are approved for treating nasal allergy symptoms include:

 Side Effects.
 Corticosteroids are powerful anti-inflammatory drugs.
 Although oral steroids can have many side effects, the nasal-spray form affects only local areas, and the risk for widespread side effects is very low unless the drug is used excessively.
 Side effects of nasal corticosteroids may include:

 Decongestants are drugs that help reduce nasal congestion.
 They are available in both pill and nasal spray forms.
 However, decongestants will not cure sinusitis.
-Nasal decongestants may actually worsen sinusitis by increasing sinus inflammation.
+They may actually worsen sinusitis by increasing sinus inflammation.

-Due to the lack of evidence for the benefit of nasal decongestants in treating sinusitis, the FDA ordered manufacturers of over-the-counter (OTC) nasal decongestant products to remove from their labeling all references to sinusitis.
+Due to the lack of evidence for the benefit of nasal decongestants in treating sinusitis, the FDA ordered manufacturers of over-the-counter (OTC) nasal decongestant products to remove all references to sinusitis from their labeling.
 The Infectious Diseases Society of America does not recommend nasal or oral decongestants for patients with acute bacterial sinusitis.

 Your doctor may still recommend that you take either an OTC or prescription nasal decongestant to help relieve blockage symptoms associated with sinusitis.
 If you think you have sinusitis, check with your doctor before taking a decongestant.
 Do not try to treat sinusitis by yourself.

-Decongestants should never be used in infants and children under the age of 4 years, and some doctors recommend not giving them to children under the age of 14.
-Children are at particular risk for central nervous system side effects including convulsions, rapid heart rates, loss of consciousness, and death.
+Decongestants should never be used in infants and children under age 4, and some doctors recommend not giving them to children under age 14.
+Children are at particular risk for central nervous system side effects, including convulsions, rapid heart rate, loss of consciousness, and death.

-Antihistamines are included in many cold and allergy medications.
+Antihistamines such as diphenhydramine (Benadryl, generic) are included in many cold and allergy medications.
 Because they dry and thicken nasal secretions, they make sinus drainage difficult and may worsen sinusitis.
 Patients with sinusitis should not take antihistamines.